saliccio/unity-screen-division/README.md

 ![](https://raw.githubusercontent.com/sfurkan20/unity-camera-division/main/images/example.PNG)

-This package includes a C# script that allows you to use multiple cameras in one screen.
+This package includes a C# script that allows you to use multiple cameras once.

 You can create a GameObject and attach the MultipleCameraFollow script to it.